jbapple/deamortized-hash-table/README.md

 ![](src/benchmark/insert-maxtime-0.png "Maximum Insert Time")

-The hash table is much slower on its slowers insertions.
+The hash table is much slower on its slowest insertions.
 Here is a comparison between the standard hash table and a variant designed to spread the cost of the longest operations across many operations, thus reducing the maximum insert time:

 ![](src/benchmark/insert-maxtime-2.png "Maximum Insert Time")